suncoast-devs/handbook/lessons/cs-api-clients/lecture.md

 # Make the output pretty (_OPTIONAL_)

-Out output has been boring.
+Our output has been boring.
 Here is one thing we could add to make it more exciting.

 ```
 ------------------------------------------------